manuelahoyos/Climate_Exploration/README.md

 Rainfall?

-A function called `daily_normals` was created to return the averages for tmin, tmax, and tavg for all historic data matching a specific month and day.
-These values were calculated for all days of the chosen range of dates and results were graphed in an area plot.
+A function called `daily_normals` was created to return the averages for minimum temperature, maximum temperature, and average temperature for all historic data matching a specific month and day.
+These values were calculated for all days of the chosen range of dates and results were graphed in an area plot:

 ![Image description](images/dailyNormals.png)